aholachek/bundle-wizard/README.md

 # 🧙‍♂️ bundle-wizard

-This command line utility makes it simple to create visualizations of the JS bundles that were fetched for any specific entry point of an app.
+This command line utility makes it simple to create visualizations of the JS bundles that were fetched for any specific page (or "entry point") of a web app.

 ## Quick start